Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 Why does this matter?

-On the flipside, of course, the further away the relation between two languages, the more challenging it can be to translate between them.
-Doing so requires a lot more word rearrangement to fit the same meaning into different syntax systems.
+On the flipside, of course, the further apart two languages are, the more challenging it can be to translate between them.
+It requires a lot more word rearrangement to fit the same meaning into different syntax systems.

 Vocabulary Size